 Most of us look forward to retirement.
-It’s a chance to explore new horizons, do all the things we never had time for when we were raising a family or pursuing a career, or just a time to relax and enjoy life at a more leisurely pace.
+It’s a chance to explore new horizons, do all the things we never had time for when we were raising a family or pursuing a career.
+Or it could be just a time to relax and enjoy life at a more leisurely pace.

 You may have plans to retire at a certain age, by a set date or following a particular event.